MicrosoftDocs/win32/desktop-src/HyperV_v2/createreplicationrelationship-msvm-replicationservice.md

 ---
-Description: 'Creates a new replication relationship for a virtual machine.
-When a client calls this method for a replica virtual machine, it extends the replication relationship to the specified provider.' ms.assetid: '44d3b5aa-46c2-4fe9-9a1d-6ee699d3640d'
+Description: Creates a new replication relationship for a virtual machine.
+When a client calls this method for a replica virtual machine, it extends the replication relationship to the specified provider. ms.assetid: 44d3b5aa-46c2-4fe9-9a1d-6ee699d3640d
-title: 'CreateReplicationRelationship method of the Msvm\_ReplicationService class'
+title: CreateReplicationRelationship method of the Msvm\_ReplicationService class ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CreateReplicationRelationship method of the Msvm\_ReplicationService class